MibaRoyal/Autodesk_Devcon_2026_Retex/AutodeskDevcon2026RetexNotes.md

 Only one of the four presentation I attended were actual solutions to problems using language models; one was an algorithmic solver, the other two were proofs of concept and hypotheses.
 Moreover:
 1) There is a real need for converting information encoded for humans, such as texts and images in norms and standards, into information searchable by machines.
 This was discussed by EGIS, Bosch, Open Space; only EGIS presented a field-proven succesful solution.
-2) Reading and understanding Revit files was demonstrated by EGIS and Viktor; it seems feasible; processing and modifying the Revit information might be possible with Viktor, to a certain degree, after getting used to the buggy workflow.
+2) Reading and understanding Revit files was demonstrated by EGIS and Viktor; it seems feasible.
+Processing and modifying Revit information might be possible with Viktor, after getting used to the buggy workflow.
+No clear time-saving was clearly demonstrated.
 3) There is a real need for reading and understanding layout drawings (as in accurately describing in text); OpenSpace says their system "may" do that;
 4) The presented "platforms" or "systems"  Viktor and OpenSpace were little more than sandboxes or proofs-of-concept, without field-proven applications to present.